azabraao/azabraao/README.md

 ### Hi there 👋

-✨✨
-I'm currently seeking a remote job.
-Reach out to me (📫 az.abraao@gmail.com) if you consider hiring me 😊 ✨✨

 You will see some random repositories here 😅.
 This is because I'm always exploring new ideas that come to my mind.
 (I have a Trello with about 200 crazy ideas not tested yet 🙈).

 I'm a [User Innovation](https://en.wikipedia.org/wiki/User_innovation) guy, so I use to start building stuff for my self-improvement, like: